Inherited Craziness

 All baptisms took place at the New Meeting House, Royston.
 Maybe they felt the need to catch up before Civil Registration came in on 1 Jul 1837.

-It looks very much like Elizabeth Pryor (née Wilton) died in 1840.
+It looks very much like Elizabeth Pryor (née Wilton) died in 1840 S Quarter in ROYSTON Volume 06 Page 361 (Unable to find this listed at GRO).

-Elizabeth's sister, Martha Wilton (30), was living in John Pryor (35)'s household, in High Street, Royston, in 1841, along with Lydia Pryor (17), William B Pryor (3) and Alfred Pryor (2).
-Henry Wilton Pryor (listed as Henry Prior) (14) Apprentice Tailor, was living in the household of his Uncle Henry Wilton (his mother's brother) in High Street, Great Dunmow; Francis Pryor (11), it appears was in the household of Benjamin Batt (55) in Padler's Lane, Therfield, Hertfordshire, but I don't know in what capacity.
+In 1841, John Pryor (35) Tailor was living in in High Street, Royston, with Lydia Pryor (17), William B Pryor (3) and Alfred Pryor (2), Martha Wilton (30) Housekeeper (Elizabeth's sister); John D Tier (18) and Charles Robinson (15) Apprentices.
+Henry Wilton Pryor (listed as Henry Prior) (14) Apprentice Tailor, was living in the household of his Uncle Henry Wilton in High Street, Great Dunmow; Francis Pryor (11), was in the household of Benjamin Batt (55) in Padler's Lane, Therfield, Hertfordshire.

 Henry Wilton Day and Emmeline Emma Sell